morpho-org/metamorpho/certora/README.md

 - it is checked in [`ConsistentState.spec`](specs/ConsistentState.spec) that fees cannot be accrued if the fee recipient is not set.
 - various verification of input sanitization and revert conditions are done in [`Reverts.spec`](specs/Reverts.spec).

+# Verification architecture

-# Folder and file structure
+## Folders and file structure

 The [`certora/specs`](specs) folder contains the following files: